raspberrypilearning/scratch-led-game/en/step_1.md

 ### Software

-+ Scratch 3 Desktop - This project can not be completed using the online Scratch editor
++ Scratch 3 Desktop - This project can not be completed using the online Scratch editor, and must be completed using a Raspberry Pi with the desktop version installed.

 ### Downloads